WWE Rumors: Plenty Of Surprises Being Planned For This Week’s Superstar Draft

 According to Fightful Select, by way of Ringside News, not even the superstars know if or where they will be moving in the draft.
 It is very possible that a superstar may not know they’re going from SmackDown to Raw or Raw to SmackDown until this Friday or Monday night.

-Fightful states that they have spoken to a number of superstars on the main roster and they simply do not known which brand they will be on once the draft is over.
+Fightful states that they have spoken to a number of superstars on the main roster and they simply do not know which brand they will be on once the draft is over.
 This is the way things have also been in the past for other drafts, but some things usually end up leaking out.

 For 2019, there have been some rumors about Bray Wyatt and Alexa Bliss and a few others, but nothing that seems set in stone.
 This will actually make things more exciting on Friday and Monday as superstar reactions will be legitimate and real when their names are called.